taddybearrr/sql-data-warehouse-project/README.md

 ## 👨‍💼 About Me

 I'm a data analyst and dance educator passionate about leveraging data to solve real-world business challenges.
-I completed this project as part of a self-directed portfolio challenge inspired by industry guidance, applying strong data modeling, SQL development, and data quality principles.
+I completed this project as part of a guided portfolio challenge inspired by industry guidance, applying strong data modeling, SQL development, and data quality principles.
 This project strengthens my portfolio as I transition into more technical roles at the intersection of analytics and data engineering.
 My goal is to bring both structure and creative storytelling to the way people use data.

 ## 🛡️ License